zanuka/leaderport-core-ui/SETUP_BACKEND.md

-# VueValkyrie Back-end Setup Guide
+# Valkran Back-end Setup Guide
-This is a rough draft of a setup guide for developers that will be using VueValkyrie.
+This is a rough draft of a setup guide for developers that will be using Valkran.
 Most of the details are focused on the back-end setup, since the front-end install of the npm package will be pretty straightforward.
 I've included most of the common stack setups, but feel free to create an issue or pull request to add more.

 Depending on how this initial project goes, I will likely create other versions for React, Svelte, Angular, Ember, etc..
 Just starting with Vue for now since it's rad.

 ## Backend Setup
-Details on setting up the infrastructure to use VueValkyrie effectively on the major cloud providers or self-hosted solutions.
+Details on setting up the infrastructure to use Valkran effectively on the major cloud providers or self-hosted solutions.

 ### Option 1: AWS with Valkey